paycoreio/docs/docs/products/hpp/customization.md

 ### Payment methods

-Our PayCore.io's Hosted Payment Page supports all payment methods in the world, so credit cards, wallets, bank transfer etc. Some of these methods are hosted on the page itself and some require a redirect to the third party (e.g. PayCore.io).
+Our {{custom.company_name}}'s Hosted Payment Page supports all payment methods in the world, so credit cards, wallets, bank transfer etc. Some of these methods are hosted on the page itself and some require a redirect to the third party (e.g. {{custom.company_name}}).
 Methods that are hosted on the page itself will follow the styling you configure in the Dashboard.
-Redirect methods will not, as their visual appearance is not handled by the PayCore.io platform.
+Redirect methods will not, as their visual appearance is not handled by the {{custom.company_name}} platform.

 ## Logo